 The view menu also provides similar functionality as the shortcuts shown in the plot window.
 The main functionality of this menu is to create new plotting tabs and to disable or enable different sensor channels.
 Multiple channels can be displayed in one tab as long as they are the same units.

 “Hollow” envelope drawing when enabled will show just the buffer max/min and white space in between; when disabled it will shade this region in.
 The trouble with this approach is that it can hide the other sensor channels’ data.

 There are a number of user preferences which can be set in the Preferences window, accessible under the Edit menu.
 Many of these options are self-explanatory but some are explained below in the following subsections.

-These are only applicable for piezoelectric accelerometer data from the Slam Stick X. Data from this sensor requires some high pass filtering and the calibration applies a temperature correction.
+These are only applicable for piezoelectric accelerometer data.
+Data from this sensor requires some high pass filtering and the calibration applies a temperature correction.
 See the Mean Removal (High-Pass Filtering) and Bivariate References sections for more information.

 The user can opt between having one plot tab per sensor, per channel, or per sensor type.
 There are also some numerical variables for controlling how many samples are plotted on the screen to optimize efficiency.